-Clause 13 requires dairy processing businesses to control potential food safety hazards by implementing a documented food safety program.
-For the manufacture of raw milk products it is desirable that the food safety program take into account the entire production chain, from raw milk production to collection, transport and processing through to final product.
+Standard 4.2.4 requires dairy processing businesses to control potential food safety hazards by implementing a documented food safety program.
+For the manufacture of raw milk products the food safety program should take into account the entire production chain, from raw milk production to collection, transport and processing through to final product.
 This demonstrates a relationship between the milk producer and the processing business that helps ensure the final product safety is met.
-Additional considerations for developing a food safety program for raw milk products are discussed below